eliteevince/todo-springboot-angular8/README.md

 3. Type spring and search and install it
 4. You can find spring tool 3 add on http://marketplace.eclipse.org/content/spring-tools-3-add-aka-spring-tool-suite-3
 5. For angualr project serach angular in eclipse market
-6. You will find angular plugin http://marketplace.eclipse.org/content/angular-ide and insall it.
+6. You will find angular plugin http://marketplace.eclipse.org/content/angular-ide and install it.

 #### Import Spring, angular in eclipse and sql file

 1. Find springboot-rest from downloaded package trunk folder and import it into eclipse.
 2. click import with angular project and select todo-angular8 from dowloaded package trunk folder.
-3. Right click on springboot-rest and mavan clean-install from eclipse
+3. Right click on springboot-rest and maven clean-install from eclipse
 4. If any error occurs please check common error section https://github.com/eliteevince/todo-springboot-angular8/blob/master/README.md#common-errors
 5. On downloaded package you will find sql folder, and import todo_manager.sql in mysql
-6. Find application.properties from springboot-rest and change username and password according to MySql(Also change port if require)
+6. Find application.properties from springboot-rest and change username and password according to MySql(Also change port if required)

 #### Run projects